 Why do they happen?

 The wobbles often hit at this time because it’s when your baby is learning to walk and explore their surroundings.
-And as this adventurous side of your little one takes over, something called separation anxiety starts to kick in too.
+They are learning about their identity, and is a very positive and healthy part of their development.
+But as this adventurous side of your little one takes over, something called separation anxiety starts to kick in too.
 Confusing eh?
 This newfound independence, coupled with their dependency on you means that when you’re not around, they might start to feel anxious or show signs of distress.
 It’s pretty tricky.
 But imagine how challenging it must be for your baby.

 Signs to look out for